 And these efforts have not gone unnoticed.
 Over the years, our nationally recognized lawyers have earned numerous awards.
 In 1996, The National Law Journal featured Bud Kirk in its series on the successful strategies of "Winning: 10 of the Nation's Top Litigators.”
 The prestigious publication also named Rumberger partner Dan Gerber as one of the “Top 40 under 40” attorneys in 2002.
 In 2004, the Audubon Society recognized Thom Rumberger for his invaluable, ongoing dedication to the restoration of the Florida Everglades.
 In 2007, the National Law Journal recognized Dan Gerber in its series of "Winning: 10 of the Nation's Top Litigators.”
-In 2012, three of our attorneys, Bud Kirk, Skip Eubanks and Richard Greenberg were recognized by Best Lawyers in America as "Lawyer of the Year" in their respective practice area and geographic region.
+In recent years, several of our attorneys have been recognized by Best Lawyers in America as "Lawyer of the Year" in their respective practice area and geographic region.

 Our attorneys litigate on behalf of local interests, Fortune 500 companies and everything in between.
 One of the leading product liability law firms in Florida, Rumberger, Kirk & Caldwell began making a name for itself in automotive product liability.
 From that base, we have grown and diversified its practice to include a broad variety of complex civil litigation matters, including labor and employment, construction, professional liability and commercial clients.
 “We may be based in Florida, but our work stretches from coast to coast,” says Dick Caldwell.
 Adds Kirk, “I’ve tried cases from Maine to California and many places in between.
 Wherever our clients ask us to go, we go.”

 Method of Success

 For more than 30 years, Rumberger, Kirk & Caldwell has set the standard for trying small to multimillion-dollar lawsuits — but we have also proven that respect, dignity and fun all play key roles in our success.